SAP-samples/teched2022-XP260/exercises/ex1/README.md

 9. To test the configuration, switch your user to the one from the custom identity provider.
 Choose the menu item Security --> Trust Configuration.
 Click on the "Open" link in the row for your custom identity provider in the section "Custom Identity Provider for Platform Users".

+10. The logon page for the custom identity provider is shown.
+Enter your credentials for this identity provider.

+11. After authentication, the subaccount overview page is displayed as the user from the custom identity provider is now also a member of the subaccount and has the necessary access.

 ## Summary

 You've now ...